patrickcgray/deep_ifcb/README.md

 # A Deep Learning Pipeline for Classifying Imaging Flow Cytobot Imagery

+## Running the Code:

+the two notebooks you need are:
+- python/model_development.ipynb for training the model and running assessments with the train/val data
+- python/model_predictions_and_analysis.ipynb for making predictions on an arbitrarily large dataset as well as pulling out random or balanced samples from large datasets and running assessments on it

 ## Environment Setup:

 For env setup you can either use Docker or conda.
 I recommend conda for this case since it is typically easier to access GPU hardware without containerization but I have included the Docker in case you plan to spin this up in the cloud and need it.